Swedish steelmaker SSAB says it is studying impact of U.S. steel tariffs

-STOCKHOLM, March 9 (Reuters) - Swedish steelmaker SSAB said on Friday it expected a two-fold impact after U.S. President Donald Trump pressed ahead with a 25 percent tariff on steel imports.
+STOCKHOLM (Reuters) - Swedish steelmaker SSAB (SSABa.ST) said on Friday it expected a two-fold impact after U.S. President Donald Trump pressed ahead with a 25 percent tariff on steel imports.

 While SSAB generates the largest share of its sales in Europe, it is one of the largest steel plate producers in the United States.
 The company has a production capacity of 2.4 million tons of steel at its mills in Iowa and Alabama.

-SSAB said it also exported around 250,000 tonnes of specialised high-strength steel products from Sweden and Finland to the United States last year.
+SSAB said it also exported around 250,000 tonnes of specialized high-strength steel products from Sweden and Finland to the United States last year.

 “We will investigate the impact to our business and discuss with our customers the best way to go forward given yesterday’s announcement,” CEO Martin Lindqvist said in a statement.